Tag Archives: Lee Savino

 Book Reviews: Draekon Warrior & Draekon Conqueror, by Lili Zander & Lee Savino

-In December of last year, I picked up a freebie copy of Draekon Conqueror (by Lee Savino and Lili Zander).
-Only later to discover it’s book two in a series.
+In December of last year, I picked up a free copy of Draekon Conqueror (by Lee Savino and Lili Zander), only to later discover it’s book two in a series.
 (Yeah, I don’t always pay enough attention.
 I know.)
-In March of this year, book one Draekon Warrior popped up in my feed as a freebie.
-So, I grabbed it too.
+In March of this year, book one, Draekon Warrior, popped up in my feed as a freebie, so I grabbed it, too.

 I chose to read them now as a little bit of a cheat.
 You see, I need a Z for my yearly alphabet challenge—where I read at least one book by an author with a last name for each letter of the alphabet.
 I’m swapping the order of Savino and Zander and calling this my Z…or at least a Z.